 Relative magnitude, not absolute numbers matter

-As noted before, the SNARC mapping of left=small and right=large is not tied to specific numbers.
-What matters instead is the relative magnitude of a number compared to the set within which it is considered.
+As noted before, the SNARC mapping of left=small and right=large does not only apply to specific numbers.
+What matters instead is the relative magnitude of a number within its context.
 You can test this hypothesis by creating a between-subjects version of this task.